Rosh-Made/rosh-made/blog/2021-06-21-my-bran-new-blog.md

 ~ Partnered with well-known Eco-friendly kiwi brands: [Eco store](https://ecostore.com/nz/) + [Earthwise](https://earthwise.co.nz/)

-~ First and foremost, it does the purpose, cuts down on packaging that significantly helps to reduce plastic in your household.
+~ First and foremost, it does the purpose, cuts down on packaging that significantly helps to reduce plastic in your household. \

-I love this concept of refilling. \
-The [Honest Eco offers](https://www.thehonesteco.nz/shop) have a refill service or else you can visit any [Refill nation stores by Eco Store ](https://ecostore.com/nz/storelocator/refill/)where you can have your own containers and jars refilled meaning you never have to buy plastic bottles again.
-How incredible is this?
+The [Honest Eco](https://www.thehonesteco.nz/shop) has a refill service or else you can take your own containers or jars to your nearest [Refill Nation Station by Eco Store](https://ecostore.com/nz/storelocator/refill/) to fill up meaning you never have to buy plastic bottles again.
+How incredible is this concept of refilling?
+LOVE it!

 ![](/assets/screen-shot-2021-09-25-at-4.47.56-pm.png)

 ~ Comes in bulk size 5L, which means its ideal for big household and save trips to the store